bumble-tech/bumble-doc-gen/UPGRADE.md

 ## Upgrading from BumbleDocGen 1.6.0 to 2.0.0

+* Changes when working with templates: variable `phpClassEntityCollection` renamed to `phpEntities`
 * The BetterReflection library and classes that depend on it in the code have been removed:
   * `\BumbleDocGen\Core\Cache\SourceLocatorCacheItemPool`
   * `\BumbleDocGen\Core\Plugin\Event\Parser\OnLoadSourceLocatorsCollection`